Deacon Ned Willkom

 I am the fourth child of seven born to Cletus and Mae Willkom in Cadott, Wisconsin.
 I was born on August 28 (the feast of St. Augustine), 1954.
 My father, a dentist, was born and raised in Boyd, WI and my mother was born and raised on a farm north of Cadott WI.
 I have two sisters and four brothers, scattered throughout Wisconsin, Illinois, Indiana, and Colorado.
-My wife LouAnn and I have been married since 1978, and we’ve maintained a family dental practice in Cadott since that time.
-Our four grown children are all married; Matthew (Elizabeth), Renee (Sean), Anne (Joel), and Anthony (Justine), and we currently have five grandchildren, with a sixth due in September.
+My wife LouAnn and I have been married since 1978, and we maintained a family dental practice in Cadott since that time.
+We recently retired from the practice of dentistry and our primary focus is now family and service to the Church.
+Our four grown children are married; Matthew (Elizabeth), Renee (Sean), Anne (Joel), and Anthony (Justine), and we currently have ten grandchildren, with number eleven due soon.

 I attended and graduated from St. Joseph’s Catholic School in Cadott, and Cadott Community High School.
 I attended UW-Stevens Point, UW-Madison, and UW-Eau Claire, to complete my pre-dental studies program.
 I graduated from the Marquette University School of Dentistry in 1979.
 I actually began my diaconal formation in 2003 in the Lay Formation institute, and I was ordained to the permanent diaconate in October 2010, by Bishop William Callahan.
 I have to say that I am a “sister’s boy” in my Catholic grade school upbringing, and I feel very fortunate to have their guidance and model of holiness in my life.
 I also consider myself a product of the new evangelization of Blessed Pope John Paul II, and a student of Pope Benedict XVI.